Henhouse-Studio/autopop/README.md

 ## **Running**

-For running the code, you ideally need some `.csv` files to use as a type of knowledge base.
+For running the code, you ideally need either a Notion database link or some `.csv` files to use as a type of knowledge base (only applies to the local version).
 Due to the way this code currently functions, it acts more like a datasource which gets analyzed in-chat rather than a database query system.

 Place all the files you want in `databases`.